 - Freezer frendly?
 Yes please!
 Allow to cool completely, then store in a lidded container, in the freezer for about two weeks.
 Thaw in the refrigerator overnight and gently reheat on stovetop.

-- Serve with side favorites like white Basmati or Jasmine rice and naan or pita bread.
+- Serve this Aloo Gobi with Red Lentil like curry with side favorites like white Basmati or Jasmine rice and naan or pita bread.

 Cauliflower-Potato Red Lentil Curry